syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Freeze-Panes.md

 # Freeze panes

-This section explains you how to set Freeze panes in SfDataGrid.
+SfDataGrid allows you to freeze the rows and columns when scrolling the grid.

 ## Freeze Rows